Geometrically Convergent Simulation of the Extrema of L\'{e}vy Processes: SBA Monte Carlo: theory and applications

-The pricing of lookback puts, hindsight calls~\citep{MR1805321,MR2867949, MR3723380} and perpetual American calls~\citep{MR1932381} involve expectations of continuous functionals of $\chi$, such as $(S_0e^{\ov X_T}-K_0)^+$ and $e^{\ov X_T}$, which are only locally Lipschitz.
-By Proposition~\ref{prop:LocLip}, under appropriate assumptions on large positive jumps, the error of the~\nameref{alg:SBA} decays geometrically for such functionals.
+The pricing of lookback puts, hindsight calls~\cite{MR1805321,MR2867949, MR3723380} and perpetual American calls~\cite{MR1932381} involve expectations of continuous functions of $\chi$, such as $(S_0e^{\ov X_T}-K_0)^+$ and $e^{\ov X_T}$, which are only locally Lipschitz.
+By Proposition~\ref{prop:LocLip}, under appropriate assumptions on large positive jumps, the error of~\nameref{alg:SBA} decays geometrically for such functions.